How long does a genital herpes outbreak last? onset and recovery insights

 If you have had multiple herpes outbreaks (6 or more during a year), you may be able to take antiviral medication to try and reduce the number of outbreaks.
 You can speak to your doctor for advice on whether taking antiviral medication to prevent genital herpes outbreaks is suitable for you.

-- avoid scented bubble baths or soaps
+- avoid using scented soaps or bubble baths

 - drink plenty of water